kaelzhang/node-comment-json/README.md

 json.stringify(obj, null, 2); // Will be the same as package.json
 ```

-### json.parse(string, [reviver])
+## json.parse(string, [reviver])

 The arguments are the same as the vanilla [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).

-Above all, `json.parse()` is not a parser with 100% accuracy to output a AST which describe every detail of the commented json, including the location of every comments, whitespaces, etc.
+Above all, `json.parse()` is not a parser with 100% accuracy to output an AST which describes every detail of the commented json, including the locations of every comments, whitespaces, etc.

 But it DOES work, and could meet most of our requirements to record important informations as fast as possible without making everything too complicated.